Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 A program (Antimicro) is included that will run automatically when you launch the shortcut.
 This will let you use any gamepad capable of using the Xbox 360 driver in the game.

-Keybinds and guide can be found in the Help folder.
+Key-binds and guide can be found in the Help folder.
+(To do)

 Note that you will have to exit the program manually from the icon tray if you want to stop the controller registering as mouse&keyboard input.